sopra-fs24-group-35/sopra-fs24-group-35-server/contributions.md

     Description:
         I worked/help worked on the design aspect of the Website in the frontend.
 We focused on making a (kind of) good looking website and implemented the Join and Create Lobby site/buttons.
-(DISCLAIMER: we were a team of three in the FrontEnd therefor we all helped each           other if needed)
+(DISCLAIMER: we were a team of three in the FrontEnd therefor we all helped each other if needed).

     15.04.2024